Shareholder Engagement Policy

-1.1 Article 3g of the Shareholder Rights Directive II (EU/2017/828) (“SRD II”) requires institutional investors and asset managers to develop and publicly disclose an engagement policy that describes how they integrate shareholder engagement into their investment strategy.
+1.1 The United Kingdom’s Financial Conduct Authority’s Conduct of Business rule 2.2B (“SRD II”) requires institutional investors and asset managers to develop and publicly disclose an engagement policy that describes how they integrate shareholder engagement into their investment strategy.

-1.2 Fisher Investments Europe Limited (“FIE”) delegates its portfolio management services, as well as other services covered by this Policy, to its parent company, Fisher Asset Management, LLC, doing business as Fisher Investments (“FI”), subject to FIE’s oversight.
+1.2 Fisher Investments Europe Limited (“FIE”) delegates its portfolio management services, as well as other services covered by this Policy, to its parent company, Fisher Asset Management, LLC, trading as Fisher Investments (“FI”), subject to FIE’s oversight.

-1.3 In compliance with the requirements of SRD II (as transposed in the United Kingdom), FIE has put in place and made publicly accessible this Policy describing how FIE, and FI on behalf of FIE, integrates shareholder engagement into FIE’s investment strategy.
+1.3 In compliance with the requirements of SRD II, FIE has put in place and made publicly accessible this Policy describing how FIE, and FI on behalf of FIE, integrates shareholder engagement into FIE’s investment strategy.

 1.4 This Policy describes how FIE and FI, on behalf of FIE: